All citizens resident in Sweden are entitled to treatment from their own doctor and specialists, and to subsidised medicine and a dental care grant.

 You can contact a specialist doctor, such as a gynaecologist, urologist or ear, nose and throat specialist, both in and outside a hospital.
 You will generally get an appointment with a specialist doctor faster if you have a referral from your GP.

 The Healthcare Guarantee (vårdgarantin) stipulates the waiting times in the healthcare system, so you can get an appointment for examination and treatment within a certain period.
-Contact your county council/regional authority for precise information about waiting times.
+Contact your regional health authority for precise information about waiting times.

 Dental care in Sweden

-Dental care in Sweden is run by the county councils/regional health authorities via the Swedish Dental Service (Folktandvården) or via private dentists.
+Dental care in Sweden is run by the regional health authorities via the Swedish Dental Service (Folktandvården) or via private dentists.
 You can read more about dental care in Sweden on the website 1177.se.

 If you have any questions, please fill in our contact form.